jbadger3/SimpleSAM/README.md

 ```
 and populate the `data` directory with the images you want to annotate.

-When you are ready use the `Load` button and select the `data` folder containing your images.
-SimpleSAM will ask you **********
+When you are ready use the `Load` button and select the dataset directory created in the previous step.
+SimpleSAM will ask you if you want to create a new COCO dataset using images from the /data directory.
+Click Ok.

 ## Browsing your dataset
 ![browse section](media/dataset_section.jpg)

 The Dataset section gives you direct access to your underlying COCO dataset.
 Here you will see three lists.
 Use the `Images` list to select an image for annotation.
-The `Annotations` list contains all of the object labeled for a given image.
+The `Annotations` list contains all of the objects labeled for a given image.
 You can toggle the visibility of annotation masks using the checkbox next to the word 'Annotations'.
 There is also a `Remove` button below the Annotations list that you can use to remove any annotations you don't want. *CAUTION* SimpleSAM does not have an undo manager!
 All changes are permanent.
 The last list shows all of the categories currently present in your dataset.
 If you are starting from scratch this list might be blank.
 You can add or remove categories at will using the corresponding buttons below the list.

 ## Using SAM
 ![SAM section](media/sam_section.jpg)